etemesi254/zune-image/zune-png/README.md

 The updated benchmarks comparing this decoder with other Rust and C decoders can be found [here](https://etemesi254.github.io/assets/criterion/report/index.html) with the `png` prefix.
-Benchmarks are updated regularly to keep up with optimizations present
+Benchmarks are updated regularly to keep up with optimizations added.